CVD in the Setting of COVID-19: Considerations to Prepare Patients, Providers, Health Systems

 Finally, considerations for health systems reviewed include preparing for hospital surges and prioritizing care for the critically ill; appropriate use of PPE to limit shortages; and need for education, including the need for the free flow of communication between hospitals and health care providers across the spectrum that will be required for the care of COVID-19 patients, including the cardiovascular care team, pulmonology/critical care, infectious diseases and pharmacists.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Vascular Medicine, ACS and Cardiac Biomarkers, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, COVID-19 Hub, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Echocardiography/Ultrasound, Hypertension

 Keywords: Coronavirus, Coronavirus Infections, COVID-19, Cardiovascular Diseases, Peptidyl-Dipeptidase A, Myocarditis, Critical Illness, Pulmonary Medicine, Acute Coronary Syndrome, Echocardiography, Transesophageal, Respiration, Artificial, Severe Acute Respiratory Syndrome, Death, Sudden, Cardiac, Angiotensin-Converting Enzyme Inhibitors, Cardiovascular Agents, Heart Failure, Arrhythmias, Cardiac, Hypertension, Cardiology, Diabetes Mellitus, Telemedicine, Critical Care, Cerebrovascular Disorders, Angiotensin Receptor Antagonists, Intensive Care Units